ninjaframework/ninja/ninja-core/src/site/markdown/developer/getting_started.md

 1) Preliminary

-- update changelog.md
+- Make sure changelog.md is updated
-- Make sure the archetypes are up-to-date
+- Make sure the archetypes are up-to-date (Ninja version must match release version)

 2) Release to central maven repo

+- Make sure you are using http://semver.org/ for versioning.

 - mvn release:clean
 - mvn release:prepare